talrme/pink-pony-club-medley/README.md

 **Tips:**
 - **Bold text:** Select text in Google Docs and press Ctrl+B (⌘+B on Mac) - it will appear bold on the site
+- **Default Expand:** Set to "No" if you want the song to start collapsed instead of expanded
 - You can add intro notes at the top (before first `Title:`)
 - Add notes/attributions after `===` at the bottom
 - Changes appear automatically once published version updates